-Looking back at this month over the last several years reminds us of some interesting historical tidbits and we can see a comparison of activity levels in this month each year.
-June 2006 saw the merger of Nokia and Siemens to create a $20 billion company and it was also the month Warren Buffet donated $30 Billion to the Gates Foundation!
 In June 2007 Avaya was bought for $8.2 billion, Ceridian for $5.3 billion and Solectron was bought by Flextronics for $3.6 billion.
 In June 2008 the economy was rocked by high oil prices, the fallout from the sub debt crisis and signs of inflation.
 The big deal saw the Carlyle Group buy the US Government business of Booz Allen Hamilton for $2.54 billion.
 Nokia paid $410 million to complete its ownership of Symbian; NEC bought Nutcracker for $300 million; Cogeco bought Toronto Hydro Telecom for $200 million; Progress paid $162 million for Iona; Barracuda Networks offered $186 million for Sourcefire and Belden paid $133 million for Trapeze Networks.
-Two years ago in June 2009 Intel paid $884 million for Wind River Systems and Nokia Siemens took advantage of the fire-sale at Nortel, picking up their CDMA and LTE assets for $650 million.
-In June 2010 was a slow month in M&A but Canadian data centre company Fusepoint was snapped up by Savvis for $135 million; Twitter bought SmallThought Systems; and IBM bought Coremetrics.
+Three years ago in June 2009 Intel paid $884 million for Wind River Systems and Nokia Siemens took advantage of the fire-sale at Nortel, picking up their CDMA and LTE assets for $650 million.
+June 2010 was a slow month in M&A but Canadian data centre company Fusepoint was snapped up by Savvis for $135 million; Twitter bought SmallThought Systems; and IBM bought Coremetrics.
+Last year in June 2011 the big deal of the month was Ericsson’s $1.5 Billion purchase of Tecordia; Oracle made a couple of acquisitions (storage vendor Pillar Data and Fatwire Software); Google also made a couple of acquisitions, (analytics company PostRank and advertising management company Admeld).

 Walk Fast and Smile.